ninabarzh/broomstick/content/posts/inductive-brics-superpower.md

 ## Saudi Arabia’s ‘yuan oil’ gambit backfires (2033)

-Frustrated by U.S. political strings, Riyadh prices its entire oil output in yuan.
+Frustrated by US political strings, Riyadh prices its entire oil output in yuan.
 Initially, it seems a clever pivot—until China manipulates its currency to keep exports competitive, slashing oil revenues in real terms.
 Enraged, the UAE creates the “Petro-dirham”—a currency backed by AI-mined Gulf data and oil reserves.

 Inexplicably, it catches on in Africa, where mobile payments outpace banks.
 BRICS+ now boasts two rival reserve assets with more charisma than cohesion.